The compact support property for solutions to stochastic heat equations with stable noise: The stochastic integral formula

 To prove (b), we first observe that it is sufficient to prove that there is a subset of full measure $I_T \subset (0,T]$ with the desired property for every $T>0$.
-Now fix $T>0$.
+Let $T>0$ and $k \in \N$.
 By Lemma~\ref{lemma_Htinteg}(b), Fubini's theorem and the definition of $\HH_{T,k}$, there is at most a Lebesgue-null subset $F_{T,k} \subseteq (0,T]$ of times $t$ such that if $t \in F_{T,k}$,

 Then the set $I_T := (0,T] \cap ( \cup_{k =1}^\infty F_{T,k})^c$ has full Lebesgue measure has the desired property. \end{proof}